eserlxl/vglog-filter/doc/AUR.md

 - **Location:** `aur/aur-generator.sh`
 - **Purpose:** Automates tarball creation, PKGBUILD and .SRCINFO updates, and AUR packaging tasks for vglog-filter.
 - **License:** GPLv3 or later (see LICENSE)
+- **Platform:** The script is designed for GNU/Linux environments and does not aim to support macOS/BSD.
+It requires GNU getopt (util-linux) and will not work with BSD/macOS getopt implementations.

 ## Usage